jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Restrictions.md

 - VPC CIDR on both ends of the peering connection cannot overlap.
 If overlap is created, errors will be reported.
 - Peering connection can interrupted  by both ends at any time.
 The traffic between the two VPCs will be interrupted immediately after the interruption.
 - There is no bandwidth upper limit for peering connection in the same region.

+#### Relevant Restrictions on Independent Edge Zone

+- Products supported in independent edge zone: Edge Subnet, Edge Elastic IP, ACL, Security Group, Route Table, Local Storage Virtual Machines, Virtual Machine and SSH Key Pair; products not supported include NAT Gateway, LB, BGW, VPN and Native Container.
+- Route Table can only associate with multiple Standard Subnets or associate with Edge Subnets with the same independent edge zone.
+- The intranet among resources of Edge Subnet and Standard Subnet that associate with independent edge zone is not connected and the intranet among resources of different independent edge zones is not connected.